git-pull/tao-of-tmux/manuscript/10-scripting.md

 `pane_current_path`, `pane_height`, `pane_id`, `pane_index`, `pane_width`,
 `pane_pid` and all window, session and server variables.

-Remember the graphic that showed how servers encapsulated sessions, sessions held windows, windows held panes?
+This book gives a great focus to seperating the concept of server, session, window and panes.
 That concept plays a role here.
 If you `list-panes`, all variables up the ladder, including window, session and server variables are available for the panes being listed.
 Example:

 {language=shell, line-numbers=off}
     $ tmux list-panes -F "pane: #{pane_id}, window: #{window_id}, \